Wycofane/SDN/README.md

 # SDN python
 Python SDN control center with Flask.
-Focues on the GUI.
+Mainly build for the GUI.

 Flask web server with Jinja2 object paired with the beautiful bootstrap v5 framework.
 This SDN control center is a school project and is not a real thing.